vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 ## Installing VTEX IO's CLI by NPM

 The CLI is built with Node.js and is installable via `npm`.
-We recommend using one of the other installation methods from the previous section, according to your operating system.
-If you use any of the other installation methods, the proper version of Node.js is already included, and it does not conflict with any other version on your system.
+However, according to your operating system, we recommend using the other installation methods from the previous section.
+If you use any of the others installation methods, the proper version of Node.js is already included, and it does not conflict with any other version on your system.

 >ℹ️ Notice that, to install VTEX IO's CLI, you need to ensure that [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) are installed on your machine.
 <details>